max-kalganov/useless_features_dropout/README.md

-This repo contains an implementation of the ***Custom Dropout layer*** (CDL) which can be used as a filter for input features based on the expert's 'importance' metrics.
+This repo contains an implementation of the ***Custom Dropout layer*** (CDL) which can be used as a filter for input features based on the expert's 'importance' scores.

-For each input feature has to be defined 'importance' metric based on the expert opinion as a value from 0 to 1, where
+For each input feature has to be defined 'importance' score based on the expert opinion as a value from 0 to 1, where

 - 1 is **the most valuable feature**